n-goncalves/onlyoffice-ce-docker-license/README.md

 unlimited amount of concurrent users.

 The patches provided in this repository only restores basic editing on mobile.
+It also adds a way to use "Picture from storage" on mobile.

 It can be integrated into e.g. Nextcloud or ownCloud like the official images.